James Harding (journalist): Leveson and after

-Departure from The Times
+Departure

 Harding left The Times at the end of 2012 after it had become apparent that he no longer had the support of Rupert Murdoch, or the board.
 It was reported in The Daily Telegraph that Murdoch had objected to the way The Times had covered the News International phone-hacking scandal at the News of the World, and also that Harding appeared to be an obstacle to the company's intention to merge the daily and Sunday titles into a seven-day operation.
 It was also reported at the time that Murdoch considered Harding an "ineffective manager".

 His final communication to his staff, was interpreted as indicating that he had not chosen to leave his post as editor.
 He commented in July 2013, that if a "proprietor had a different view of things from the editor, I understand that the proprietor is not leaving".
 In November 2017, Lord Puttnam, in evidence to the Competition and Markets Authority over Fox's bid to wholly own Sky, said Harding had been removed because The Times had backed President Obama in the 2012 presidential election.

-Head of BBC News
+BBC News

-On 16 April 2013 his appointment as the new head of BBC News was announced, a post formerly held by Helen Boaden, although he did not formally take up the role until August 2014.
+On 16 April 2013 his appointment as head of BBC News was announced, a post formerly held by Helen Boaden,Josh Halliday "James Harding named BBC News chief", The Guardian, 16 April 2013 although he did not formally take up the role until August 2014.
 In relation to his previous editorship of The Times, a commercial rival to the BBC, Ian Burrell of The Independent asserted that The Times "was among the most strident" of the BBC's critics during Harding's tenure.

 In his first speech to staff on 4 December 2014, Harding affirmed that the BBC should not avoid investigative journalism after controversies of previous years.